moojor224/random-files/micro tools/README.md

-most of these tools were taken from [https://github.com/xem](https://github.com/xem)
+most of these tools were made by [https://github.com/xem](https://github.com/xem)